Konark Temple Timings and Entry tickets

-The primary fascination of the spot is the Konark Sun Temple decalred as a World Heritage Site by UNESCO in the year 1984.
-The sanctuary is arranged in the Konark town toward the north of Puri in the waterfront district of the Bay of Bengal.
+The primary fascination of the spot is the Konark Sun Temple declared as a World Heritage Site by UNESCO in the year 1984.
+The Temple is arranged in the Konark town toward the north of Puri in the waterfront district of the Bay of Bengal.
 It has broad stone carvings on the dividers, a considerable lot of them exceedingly sexual.
-However, the sanctuary is under ruin because of substantial disintegration its magnificience is as yet reflected in its designers.
+However, the Temple is under ruin because of substantial disintegration its magnificence is as yet reflected in its designers.

 Perspective on the Jagamohan and the demolished shikhara of the Surya Temple at Konark